SillySnooby/HashValueR/README.md

 ## Features
 - Generate hash values for strings, files, and raw data.
-- Supports one hash algorithms (SHA-1).
+- Supports one hash algorithms (SHA-1, SHA-256, SHA-512).
 - Easy-to-use interface with real-time hash output.
+- Value Comparer to check hash values
 - Simple command-line and/or GUI interface for ease of use.